siddhantac/puffin/README.md

-# hledger
+# Puffin
-A bubbletea based TUI for hledger
+A bubbletea based TUI to manage personal finances using hledger

 ## Demo